rust-lang/reference/src/types/impl-trait.md

 Return-position `impl Trait` abstract types automatically capture certain of the in-scope generic parameters.
 Everywhere, these automatically capture all in-scope type and const generic parameters.

 r[type.impl-trait.generic-capture.auto.trait]
-On items of trait impls and trait definitions, these types additionally automatically capture all in-scope generic lifetime parameters, including higher-ranked ones.
+On items of trait impls and trait definitions, these types additionally automatically capture all in-scope generic lifetime parameters, including higher-ranked ones\1

 r[type.impl-trait.generic-capture.auto.fn]
 On free functions and on associated functions and methods of inherent impls, only the generic lifetime parameters that appear in the bounds of abstract return type are captured.